-In Q2 2023, the number of IoT-related deals in the construction industry grew by 14% compared with Q2 2022.
-On a quarterly basis, there was 14% increase in the number of deals in Q2 2023 compared with the previous quarter.
+In Q3 2023, the number of IoT-related deals in the construction industry declined by 56% compared with Q3 2022.
+On a quarterly basis, there was 50% drop in the number of deals in Q3 2023 compared with the previous quarter.

 Impact on hiring

-In terms of new job posting, in Q2 2023, the construction industry experienced a 32% drop compared with the previous quarter.
-On an annual basis, job postings also declined by 14%.
-Notably, computer and mathematical occupations, with a share of 18%, emerged as the top IoT-related job roles within the construction industry in Q2 2023, with new job postings drop by 36% quarter-on-quarter.
-Installation, Maintenance, and repair occupations came in second with a share of 13% in Q2 2023, with new job postings rising by 45% over the previous quarter.
-The other prominent IoT roles include management occupations with a 10% share in Q2 2023, and production occupations with a 6% share of new job postings.
+In terms of new job posting, in Q3 2023, the construction industry experienced a 17% drop compared with the previous quarter.
+On an annual basis, job postings also declined by 46%.
+Notably, computer and mathematical occupations, with a share of 20%, emerged as the top IoT-related job roles within the construction industry in Q3 2023, with new job postings drop by 22% quarter-on-quarter.
+Installation, maintenance, and repair occupations came in second with a share of 11% in Q3 2023, with new job postings dropping by 29% over the previous quarter.
+The other prominent IoT roles include management occupations with an 11% share in Q3 2023, and architecture and engineering occupations with a 9% share of new job postings.

-Valmont Industries, Vinci, Honeywell International, Mid-America Apartment Communities, and Johnson Controls International are among the top companies leading in IoT hiring within the construction industry.
+Vinci, Mid-America Apartment Communities, ABB, Honeywell International, and Johnson Controls International are among the top companies leading in IoT hiring within the construction industry.

 Countries driving adoption of internet of things in construction industry

-The US is the leading country in IoT adoption within the construction industry, boasting the highest number of IoT-related patents, jobs, and deals.
-Meanwhile, China, France, Norway and Canada also maintain significant positions in IoT adoption within the construction industry.
+China is the leading country in IoT adoption within the construction industry, boasting the highest number of IoT-related patents, jobs, and deals.
+Meanwhile, the US, Sweden, South Korea and Australia also maintain significant positions in IoT adoption within the construction industry.

 In conclusion, the construction industry is witnessing both challenges and opportunities in IoT adoption.
 While patent applications show annual growth, recent job postings and deal trends fluctuate.
 Key players like Valmont Industries, Vinci, Honeywell International, Mid-America Apartment Communities, and Johnson Controls International are actively hiring.
 The US leads in IoT adoption, with China, France, Norway, and Canada also contributing significantly to the industry's advancement.